The Construction of Analogy-Based Research Programs

 The Lock-and-Key Analogy in 20th Century Biochemistry

-When the German chemist Emil Fischer presented his key-lock hypothesis in 1899, his analogy to describe the molecular relationship between enzymes and substrates quickly gained vast influence and provided future generations of scientists with a tool to investigate the relation between chemical structure and biological specificity.
+When the German chemist Emil Fischer presented his lock-and-key hypothesis in 1899, his analogy to describe the molecular relationship between enzymes and substrates quickly gained vast influence and provided future generations of scientists with a tool to investigate the relation between chemical structure and biological specificity.

 Rebecca Mertens explains the appeal of the lock-and-key analogy by its role in model building and in the construction of long-term, cross-generational research programs.
 She argues that a crucial feature of these research programs, namely ascertaining the continuity of core ideas and concepts, is provided by a certain way of analogy-based modelling.

 * = Preise inkl.
-Mehrwertsteuer.
+Mehrwertsteuer und gebunden in Deutschland.
 Versandkostenfreie Lieferung innerhalb Deutschlands, für Ausnahmen siehe Details.